Health in Ghana: Cancer

+Disability

+Opioid addiction

+In 2021, it was estimated that between 24.9% and 77.6% of Ghanian youth recreationally used tramadol.
+More men than women used the drug, and especially males in the informal job sector.
+In Ghana’s media, young people’s use of tramadol has been framed in moral terms, rather than a health issue.
+Structural factors in Ghanian society that may influence the uptake of Tramadol use, include poor working conditions, and anxiety and uncertainty of employment.

+Cited reasons for using tramadol, including boosting mood, stress relief, physical endurance at work, and as a sexual enhancer.
+Some tramadol users reported being coerced into taking up the drug by their employers, so they could work harder, and for longer hours.

 Women's health

 The health of women in Ghana is critical for national development.
 Women's health issues in the country are largely centered on nutrition, reproductive health and family planning.
 Reproduction is the source of many health problems for women in Ghana.
 The Ghana Living Standards Survey Report of the Fifth Round revealed that about 96.4% of women reported that they, or their partners, were using modern forms of contraception.

 This statistic has significant importance in reducing the spread of HIV/AIDS, which affected 120,000 women in Ghana in 2012 (of the 200,000 people living with the disease in Ghana in 2012).
 Interventions for improving the health of women in Ghana, such as the Ghana Reproductive Health Strategic Plan 2007–2011, focus on maternal morbidity and mortality, contraceptive use and family planning services, and total empowerment of women.

 Water supply and sanitation

 Since 1994, the water supply and sanitation sector has been gradually modernized through the creation of an autonomous regulatory agency, introduction of private sector participation, and decentralization of the rural supply to 138 districts, where user participation is encouraged.
 The reforms aim at increasing cost recovery and a modernization of the urban utility Ghana Water Company Ltd. (GWCL), as well as of rural water supply systems.
 The National Water Policy (NWP), launched at the beginning of 2008, seeks to introduce a comprehensive sector policy.